Rallicola

 Rallicola is a genus of chewing louse.
 It is an ectoparasite of rails and other birds.
 It was named by Thomas Harvey Johnston and Launcelot Harrison in 1911.
-There are two subgenera aside from the nominotypical subgenus: Aptericola, whose species are found on kiwi birds, and Huiacola, a monospecific subgenus consisting of Rallicola extinctus, once found on the huia.
+There are two subgenera aside from the nominotypical subgenus: Aptericola, whose species are found on kiwis, and Huiacola, a monospecific subgenus consisting of Rallicola extinctus, once found on the huia.

 Taxonomic history

 In 1866, Ferdinand Rudow circumscribed the Philopteridae genus Trabeculus with Trabeculus schillingi as its type species.
 In 1870, he created a new genus, Oncophorus with the same type species, making it an objective junior synonym of Trabeculus.
 In 1880, Édouard Piaget added more species to Oncophorus.
 He listed the author citation as "Rud." for Rudow in 1880, but as "m." for mihi to indicate himself in 1885.

 Thomas Harvey Johnston and Launcelot Harrison created a new genus name, Rallicola, in 1911.
 A new name was needed as Oncophorus Piaget, 1880 and Oncophorus Rudow, 1870 had a senior homonym and senior synonym, respectively.
 They only included Oncophorus Piaget, 1880 species that parasitized rails and jacanas, leaving those that parasitized owls and hornbills to other genera.

 In 1915, Harrison split the genus into three subgenera: Rallicola (Rallicola) for species found on Rallidae (rails), Rallicola (Parricola) for those species found on Parridae, and Rallicola (Aptericola) for species found on Apterygidae (kiwis).
 Harrison's 1916 list of Mallophaga species recognized sixteen valid species in Rallicola, one in Parricola and three in Aptericola.

 In 1990, Eberhard Mey described a new species, Huiacola extinctus and circumscribed a new genus, Huiacola for it.
 Huiacola was subsequently classified as a subgenus of Rallicola.